 - Parasitic pneumonia – directly from lungworms or from migration of other worms through the lung.

 - Allergic pneumonia – the result of extreme infiltration of the lung by inflammatory cells in the absence of infection.

 In most cases of pneumonia there is a bacterial component.
-Even if not the major cause, it can happen as an opportunistic secondary infection.
-This means that no matter what started the pneumonia, bacteria have likely joined in.
-In most cases, managing the bacteria is vital.
-This article centers on managing bacterial pneumonia, although much applies to pneumonia in general.
+This means that no matter what started the pneumonia, bacteria have joined in, adding their nasty effects into the mix as well as worsening the condition, so in most cases, managing the bacteria is vital.
+This article centers on managing bacterial pneumonia.

 - Coughing dogs or cats with a fever, listlessness, or appetite loss should definitely be radiographed for pneumonia; though many patients with pneumonia will not have fevers and some will still be deceptively active.